 I am a writer, sociologist, journalist and photographer based in Glasgow.
 I have a doctorate in sociology and I specialize in international conflicts.
-I am a Lecturer in Journalism at the University for the Creative Arts.
+I am a Lecturer in Digital Journalism at the University of Stirling.
 I have also lectured in politics, philosophy, international relations, religion, media, film and cultural studies at the Universities of Strathclyde, Glasgow, Sheffield and Stirling.
-I designed and taught an MA in International Journalism at De Montfort University.
+I was formerly a Lecturer in Journalism at the University for the Creative Arts.
 I am the author of The Road to Iraq: The Making of a Neoconservative War (Edinburgh University Press).

 I write for The Atlantic, The New Republic, Los Angeles Review of Books, Al Jazeera, The National, London Review of Books Blog, Vice News, Le Monde Diplomatique, Adbusters, Guernica, Asia Times, IPS News, Political Insight, Mondoweiss.net, Canadian Dimension, Tanqeed, The Electronic Intifada, Variant, The Drouth, etc. I have appeared as an on-air analyst on Al Jazeera, the BBC, RAI TV, Radio Open Source and several Pacifica Radio channels.

 I am the former captain of the American University, Dubai’s tennis team.
 In 2004, I was the co-winner of the University of Pittsburgh’s Dubai Jazz Talent Hunt, selected by a panel that included Larry Coryell and James Moody.

 Selected Media Appearances